 To start the New Mexico eviction process, the landlord must serve any of these written notices on the tenant:

 The shortest notice is for failure to pay rent on time or if the tenant has committed a serious or substantial criminal offense such as selling, possessing or manufacturing illegal narcotics on the premises.
 This 3-Day Notice must specify the amount owed and that the tenant can remain if the rent is paid within the 3-day period.

 For other lease violations or to advise the tenant that he or she is not adhering to certain legal obligations, the 7-day notice is given.
 The notice must specify the lease provision being violated and that it can be remedied within 7 days.
 If two of these 7-day notices are given within 6-months, the landlord need not allow the tenant to remedy or cure the violation and the landlord can proceed with filing a petition to oust the tenant.

-These notices are given if the lease agreement has terminated, if there is no written lease agreement or if the lease has become a month-to-month and the landlord wishes to evict the tenant for any reason.
+A 30-Day Notice is given if the lease agreement has terminated, if there is no written lease agreement, or if the lease has become a month-to-month and the landlord wishes to evict the tenant for any reason.

 Petition by Owner for Restitution

-If the tenant refuses to vacate or does not pay the rent due or cure the lease violation after receiving the New Mexico Eviction Notice, the landlord must then file a Petition by Owner for Restitution, also known as a Complaint in Unlawful Detainer.
+If the tenant refuses to vacate or does not pay the rent due or cure the lease violation after receiving the New Mexico Eviction Notice, the landlord must then file a Petition by Owner for Restitution.
+This is also known as a Complaint in Unlawful Detainer.
 The landlord must file the following with the court clerk’s office:

 - Petition by Owner for Restitution